Unicorns, Dragons, and Other Magical Creatures

 What special powers do magical creatures have?

 What kinds of magical creatures are found in different cultures and in stories from around the world?

-After completing the lessons in this unit, students will be able to: understand and express the meanings of the words "magical" and "creature,"
+Understand and express the meanings of the words "magical" and "creature,"

-verbalize an understanding of the special attributes of magical creatures, specifically unicorns and dragons, and of how they compare to real-life beings,
+Verbalize an understanding of the special attributes of magical creatures, specifically unicorns and dragons, and of how they compare to real-life beings,

-discover different magical creatures and show an understanding of how they are described in stories
+Discover different magical creatures and show an understanding of how they are described in stories